Oleiks/Sklep-internetowy-Biznes-Elektroniczny/README.md

 # BiznesElektronicznyProjekt

-To start the shop run the start.sh file.
+The first time running the shop use start.sh file to start the shop.
+Remember to add permissions